SumanthRH/tokenization/3-hf-tokenizer/README.md

 - Implementing the merging algorithm for `BPE`
 - Implementing the different methods for encoding, decoding, added tokens etc. in `MySlowTokenizer` to match `GPT2Tokenizer`.

+# Next Chapter
+We'll be going over the challenges with tokenizing different types of data - numbers, other languages, etc.